 A decrease in Crops Growth:

 When waterlogging occurs, the water table reaches near the root zones of the crops.
-The soil pores become fully saturated and the normal circulation of air in the root zones of the crops have stopped and the growth of the crops decreased.
+The soil pores become fully saturated and the normal circulation of air in the root zones of the crops has stopped and the growth of the crops decreased.

 There are sure kinds of plants and grasses that grow quickly in wetlands.
 In wetlands, these plants contend with the specified helpful crop.
 Thus, the yield of the specified helpful crop is adversely affected.